maemo-leste/maemo-leste.github.io/content/maemo-leste-update-march-2019.rst

 Currently, audio mostly just works on the devices that we support (Nokia N900, Motorola Droid 4, Pinephone devkit, Allwinner tablets...).
-However, for a phone to be particular usable we'll need to deal with audio policies certain or later.
+However, for a phone to be particular usable we'll need to deal with audio policies sooner or later.
 That is: if you plug in a headphone, you expect the output of programs to go to the headphone jack.
 And if you don't have a headphone jack plugged in, you expect audio to go over the speakers.
 Unless you're being called, in which case